 The Hang Ah Tea Room, hidden away in a little alley in Chinatown, has been in operation since 1920.
 This little tea house is the oldest continuously open dim sum place in America.

 What's so great about it, aside from the historical interest?
 First, and most important, the food is delicious.
-Secondly, it's a very comfortable place to eat; the servers are actually very friendly, smile a lot, and are happy to answer questions (not often encountered in Chinatown restaurants!).
+Secondly, it's a very comfortable place to eat; the servers are very friendly and welcoming, and are happy to answer questions (not often encountered in Chinatown restaurants!).
 Prices are reasonable and it's fairly quiet.
 The background Chinese music adds ambiance but isn't overpowering.

 The Hang Ah specializes in dim sum, which is served all day, but it also has a full menu of Chinese dishes.
 You can order the dim sum individually, or in combination plates.